st3r4g/wlanthy/README.md

 Supported applications are those that implement the `text-input` protocol, like gtk+3 applications (e.g. Firefox).

+## Usage

+Romaji input is immediately turned into kana.
+Press `Space` to subdivide the sentence into segments (phrases).
+Press `Space` again to change candidates for a given phrase, and use `Tab` to navigate between phrases.
+Undo with `Backspace`.
+Commit with `Enter` (or by starting to type the next sentence).

 Press F12 to toggle anthy/passthrough mode.
 Passthrough mode is not meant for regular usage (it's slow), I think it would be better to enable/disable the input method from the compositor (but afaik Sway doesn't do this atm).